ucb-bar/hammer/doc/Hammer-Use/Hammer-Config.rst

 -----------

 With the ``ruamel.yaml`` package, Hammer can emit what files have modified any configuration keys in YAML format.
+Turning on key history is accomplished with the ``--dump-history`` command-line flag.
 The file is named ``{action}-output-history.yml`` and is located in the output folder of the given action.

 Example with the file ``test-config.yml``: